febos/SQUARNA/README.md

 	pip install -r requirements.txt

-SQUARNA requires Python3 of at least 3.8 version along with (hopefully) arbitrary versions of NumPy, SciPy, and NetworkX libraries.
+SQUARNA requires Python3 of at least 3.8 version along with (hopefully) arbitrary versions of NumPy, SciPy, NetworkX, and ViennaRNA libraries.
 SciPy is required only for the Hungarian algorithm.
 NetworkX is required only for the Edmonds algorithm.
+ViennaRNA is required only when bpp != 0.

 To use as a Python function: